kodecocodes/english-style-guide/README.md

 _Example:_ Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

 **checkbox**
 Not check box.
-Note that we don't "tick" check boxes, since tha's British English.
+Note that we don't "tick" check boxes, since that's British English.
 We either select or check them.

 **code objects**
 Methods, functions, protocols, classes, structs, variables and so on — those things that are properly marked inline as code — are treated as proper nouns.
 "Add the following to `generateLotteryTicket()`:", not "Add the following to the `generateLotteryTicket()` method".